 “I appreciate you putting a lot of time into this project.
-At the same time, I see that three of the ten requirements are still incomplete.
+At the same time, I see that 3 of the 10 requirements are still incomplete.
 Let’s talk about how to finish the job on schedule.”

 “I really want you to come with us.
 Unfortunately, if you’re going to be late like the last few times, we’ll have to leave without you.”